rabbitmq/cluster-operator/docs/examples/tls/README.md

 ## Specifying Server Certificate and Key

-Setting `.spec.tls.secretName` to the name of a secret containing TLS certificate and key will enable TLS for the deployed nodes.
+Setting `.spec.tls.secretName` to the name of a secret containing [server certificate and key](https://www.rabbitmq.com/ssl.html#certificates-and-keys) will enable TLS for the deployed nodes.

 As a first step, create a Secret which will contain the public certificate and private key to be used for TLS on the RabbitMQ nodes.